go-gitea/gitea/docs/content/installation/from-source.en-us.md

 TAGS="bindata" make backend
 ```

-Webpack source maps are limited by default to conserve space.
-When `ENABLE_SOURCEMAP=true` is set, the webpack build will generate all source maps.

 ## Test

 After following the steps above, a `gitea` binary will be available in the working directory.